Gulliver's Travels (2010 film): Plot

-The Blefuscians then invade Lilliput, and the robot-wielding Edward makes Gulliver admit to the people that he is "just the guy from the mail-room".
-Edward reluctantly banishes Gulliver to the shores of "the island where we dare not go" (Brobdingnag), where he is captured by a "little" girl (Glumdalclitch) who towers over him while Edward begins renaming Lilliput "New Blefuscia".
-Gulliver wakes in a pink dress in the girl’s dollhouse, and she treats him as a doll, playing with him roughly.
+The Blefuscians then invade Lilliput, and the robot-wielding Edward makes Gulliver admit to the people that he is "just the guy from the mail room".
+Edward banishes Gulliver to the shores of "the island where we dare not go" (Brobdingnag), where he is captured by a "little" girl (Glumdalclitch) who towers over him while Edward begins renaming Lilliput "New Blefuscia".
+Gulliver wakes in a pink dress in the girl's dollhouse, and she treats him as a doll, playing with him roughly.
 Horatio, who has gone to find Gulliver after being spurned by Mary, reveals to Gulliver that Darcy was imprisoned by the Blefuscians after she was lost in the Bermuda Triangle in the same manner as Gulliver.
 Gulliver escapes with him, using a parachute that he took from the skeleton of a dead U.S. Air Force pilot sitting in the dollhouse.

 Accepting a duel from Edward, Gulliver defeats him with the assistance of Horatio, who disables the machine's electrocuting weapon.
-Horatio is hailed a hero and gets King Theodore's permission to court the princess.
-When Edward recovers from the battle and desperately threatens to kill the princess, she punches him in the face.
-King Theodore sentences all Blefuscians to the gallows or to prepare for war, while Gulliver helps to make peace between the rival island-nations by reciting Edwin Starr's "War" so the two nations can become one island nation, and he and Darcy return to New York City on their repaired ship.
-Gulliver, now a legitimate travel writer, takes Darcy to lunch, after returning from another travel assignment.
+Horatio is hailed a hero and gets King Theodore's permission to court Mary.
+When Edward recovers from the battle and desperately threatens to kill Mary, she punches him in the face.
+King Theodore sentences all Blefuscians to the gallows or to prepare for war, but Gulliver helps to make peace between the two nations by reciting Edwin Starr's "War", and he and Darcy return to New York on their repaired ship.
+Gulliver, now a legitimate travel writer, takes Darcy to lunch after returning from another travel assignment.